 Alcohol plays a significant role in Australian culture and is widely accepted in society.
 The lifetime risk of harm increases with the amount of alcohol consumed.
-Lifetime risk is defined as people consuming more than 2 standard drinks per day on average over a 12-month period.
-While consumption at levels of lifetime risk have trended downward for Australia since 200411, Gold Coast had higher proportions of people consuming alcohol at lifetime risky levels than the national figure in 2019 (Table 1).
+Lifetime risk is defined as people consuming more than 2 standard drinks per day on average over a 12-month period1.
+While consumption at levels of lifetime risk have trended downward for Australia since 2016, Gold Coast had higher proportions of people consuming alcohol at lifetime risky levels than the national figure in 2019 (Table 1).

-Local treatment data for the Gold Coast indicates that while most people undertaking treatment are men (64 per cent), the proportion of women being treated (36 per cent) is above the broader Queensland average (34 per cent).
+Local treatment data for the Gold Coast indicates that 64% of people undertaking treatment are men.
+The proportion of women being treated (36%) was above the Queensland average $(34\%)^2$.